Stithians Community Primary School

 Welcome

-Marazion class is taught by Mrs Allen and supported every morning by our teaching assistant, Katey Manley.
+Marazion class is taught by Mrs Allen and supported every morning by our teaching assistant, Katey Manley and in the afternoon we are supported by Emma Turley.
 In Marazion, we follow the National Curriculum but also try to incorporate a continuous provision approach to encourage the children to learn through play.
 We have a lovely reading area, role-play area, computer area and tuff tray zones which are always accessible to the children.

 A typical day in Marazion looks like: